IyadKhuder/Regression/README.md

 # Regression
-This Notebook is a summary of my self-learning of the Regression models.
-I'm made a simple demo of each model on the same case-study and dataset that I fabricated myself for this purpose.
+This repo is a summary of my self-learning of the Regression models.
+I've applied each of the following models on the same case-study and dataset that I fabricated myself for this purpose:

-I've gathered the following regression models in one notebook, so they can be compared to each other.

 - I. Polynomial Regression